 Practice always makes perfect.
 Only by working hard every day can a feedback culture be developed.
 Thus, your efforts will be ineffective until you “practice what you preach” and endeavor to make a positive feedback culture a reality.

 Employees should be able to provide feedback to one another in more than one formal system.
-People have diverse communication preferences; for instance, one employee could feel comfortable providing feedback in person, but another would prefer to do so online.
+People have diverse communication preferences; for instance, one employee could feel comfortable giving feedback in person, but another would prefer to do so online.

 Combining online and in-person input is best to get the most accurate results.
 Online feedback gives the recipient time to consider the context.
 If you deliver it face-to-face later, you can go into further detail.